Convex-Dev/design/cad/011_errors/README.md

 ### `:SYNTAX`

-A `:SYNTAX` Error incdicates a syntax error in code during expansion or compilation.
+A `:SYNTAX` Error indicates a syntax error in code, typically during expansion or compilation.

 ### `:STATE`